infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/NoteApi.md

 <a id="createnoteusingpost1"></a>
 # **CreateNoteUsingPOST1**
-> Note CreateNoteUsingPOST1 (string contactId, CreateNoteRequest request)
+> Note CreateNoteUsingPOST1 (string contactId, CreateNoteRequest createNoteRequest)

 Create a Note